Exploring the evolving role of cloud technology in healthcare

 The report was launched on 8 June 2023.
 HPP Managing Director Suzanne Wait presented the report during a panel discussion at the HIMSS23 European Health Conference & Exhibition on the importance of building trust among patient communities and the public for uses of digitised health data.

-Since its initial publication in English, the report has been translated into French, German and Turkish.
+Since its initial publication in English, the report has been translated into French, German, Italian and Turkish.

 Key partners and stakeholders